React VS. Angular

 GitHub: React has 214k stars on GitHub, whereas Angular only has 90.7k stars on its repository.
 As a result, React is more appealing to GitHub users than Angular.

-Google developers designed Angular, as we already know, and Facebook is the originator of React.
-Each has grown in prominence more quickly than other frameworks due to support from these two titans.
+As we already know, Google developers designed Angular.
+Facebook is the originator of React.
+Each has grown fast.
+They grew faster than other frameworks.
+This is due to support from these two titans.

 Performance and Speed: Angular VS. React

-In this section, we’ll compare Angular and React performance along with the amount of time required to complete various tasks.
+In this section, we’ll compare Angular and React performance.
+We’ll also compare the time needed to complete tasks.
 This will help us understand the functionality of each of these technologies.

 TaskAngularReact